-Wood composite: What is it, how it is made, the different types and applications
+Wood composite: What it is, how it is made, the different types and applications

 What is wood composite?

-Wood composites include a range of different derivative wood products all of which are created by binding the strands, fibres or boards of wood together.
-It is also known as manmade wood, engineered wood, as well as wood-plastic composite (WPC).
+Wood composites include a range of different derivative wood products, all of which are created by binding the strands, fibres or boards of wood together.
+It is also known as manmade wood, engineered wood and wood-plastic composite (WPC).

 How is wood composite made?

-Wood composite is usually made from the same hardwoods and softwoods used for lumber except using the sawmill’s scraps and wood waste and created by mixing ground wood particles with heated thermoplastic resin.
-Some combine and process the materials into pellets which are re-melted and formed into the final shape while others create the final product by a one-step mixing and extrusion process.
+Wood composite is usually made from the same hardwoods and softwoods used for lumber, except that it uses the sawmill’s scraps and wood waste and is created by mixing ground wood particles with heated thermoplastic resin.
+Some combine and process the materials into pellets which are re-melted and formed into their final shapes while others create the final product by a one-step mixing and extrusion process.

-Both virgin and recycled thermoplastics are used with polyethylene-based products the most common.
-UV stabilizers, colourants, coupling agents and lubricants can also be added to create a product specifically targeted to its application with both solid and hollow shapes formed.
+Both virgin and recycled thermoplastics are used with polyethylene-based products - the most common ones.
+UV stabilizers, colourants, coupling agents and lubricants can also be added to create a product specifically targeted to its application, forming both solid and hollow shapes.

 Types of wood composite products